HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

   )
 }}

+The results in the graph are mixed, but all changes are relatively small, up to 26 KB.
+If we included outliers (0 and 100 percentiles), we'd see more significant improvements of up to 1 MB on desktop and 240 KB on mobile on the best end, and regressions of 255 KB on desktop and 175 KB on mobile on the worst end.

-There are significant savings in a small percentage of files that were not optimized before publishing on the web.
+The significant savings in a small percentage of files mean they were likely not optimized before publishing on the web.
 But why are the other results so mixed?

 If we look at the uncompressed savings, it becomes more clear that, even on our dataset, `wasm-opt` consistently keeps files either roughly the same size or still improves size slightly further in majority of cases, and produces significant savings for the unoptimized files.